martinmalmgren/martinmalmgren.github.io/index.md

 ### June 14

 Some dates for concerts in the summertime have been added.
-The summer schedule currently looks thus:
+More info [here](http://www.martinmalmgren.com/2014.html)

 ### April 17